 As for more specifics about myself, I'm from a small town in Alabama and I studied at The University of Alabama while competing as an elite athlete on the NCAA Division I Women's Rowing team.
 After graduating with a degree in international management with minors in environmental studies and Italian I drove to Alaska and started my nomadic, seasonal-working life.

 With the goal of personal growth rather than career focused, I received a masters degree in Sustainable Communities from Northern Arizona University and afterwards interned and volunteered with Earthship Biotecture building off-grid autonomous homes.
-I've traveled to over 10 countries, and I've worked all across the country including a bear viewing company in Alaska, ski resorts in Oregon, Arizona, and Colorado, as a ridgerunner on the Appalachian Trail, a graduate assistant, online retailer's assistant, and a U.S. Forest Service visitor information assistant.
+I've traveled to over 10 countries, and I've worked all across the country including a bear viewing company in Alaska, ski resorts in Oregon, Arizona, and Colorado, as a ridgerunner on the Appalachian Trail, a graduate assistant, online retailer's assistant, a runner for ESPN at the US Open in NYC, and a U.S. Forest Service visitor information assistant.
 I operate a small online business (www.bungalow.design) and hope to start several other businesses in the future.
 I am a published writer with my masters thesis and articles found online, in Alabama Living, and theTrek.co.
 I'm a voracious reader and would love to author a book one day.

 I think it also important to mention that I am able to live this exciting wandering life because I made the intentional choice of working less and making little money, in turn giving me the freedom to move about and go on adventures.
 Since I live under poverty level I make it a mission to live a frugal life with few material possessions, and I've found this has not limited me by any means.
 This choice is also in-line with my beliefs and values of living lightly on this planet rather than an all-consuming, materialistic lifestyle.
 I recognize that I am far from perfect in this sense, as there are always ways to improve.
 And that is how I see my life's journey--to continually be moving in the direction of becoming the person I want to be by honing in on my talents to make life more efficient and productive, facing fears and taking risks, learning and challenging my beliefs thus growing from acquiring knowledge, and holding myself highly accountable when it comes to my actions reflecting my, sometimes extreme, values and views.